Capacity for financial matters, money and property

 - Appointee – appointed via DWP if finances are restricted to benefits and are insufficient for a Deputy to be appointed.

-So if there is no Power of Attorney the options are:
+If there is no Power of Attorney, the options are:

 - Search register of the Office of the Public Guardian to see if a Deputy has already been appointed

 - Speak to Social Services to see if their client services team will take the matter on

 - Identify suitable potential Court of Protection Deputy – professional generally best with brain injury